LBHackney-IT/Data-Platform-Playbook/docs/playbook/Module-0.md

 - Deploy a Glue job using Terraform
 </details>

-## Why we are moving away from old ways of work, and working using a Data Platform
+## Why we are moving away from old ways of work, and a Data Platform
 Please visit and read : https://playbook.hackney.gov.uk/Data-Platform-Playbook/

 # What are the prerequisites for these training modules